 This means you will not need any cables running across the room as it connects wirelessly through Bluetooth.
 It has a swappable battery (it runs at 12 hours), so if there is no power available, just swap out batteries and keep working – very convenient.
 The headband adjusts using ski goggle style straps, which means the headphones will not move around as you are playing.

-The Steel Series Arctis Pro Wireless headphones are build using a steel frame and an extremely comfortable synthetic leather headband.
+The Steel Series Arctis Pro Wireless headphones are built using a steel frame and an extremely comfortable synthetic leather headband.
 The earpads are made of memory foam, which means they adjust to your ears for ultimate comfort during long gaming sessions.

 The best studio headphones review should mention sound quality.
 The headset has a great frequency response and the 40mm, drivers, in both ear cups will give you amazing audio.
 If you are looking for closed-back, these might be your first stop on the list.

 It also features “Astro RGB Lighting” which allows gamers to personalize their googles with various colors across six zones.
-These colors can correspond to specific game events or just match up with what is already set up on their gaming rig.
+These colours can correspond to specific game events or just match up with what is already set up on their gaming rig.

 They are not open-back headphones, which assure a great noise cancellation application.